Gesee-y/Cruise.jl/README.md

 ## Philosophy

-Cruise is built with a strong emphasis on modularity enabled by its powerful core built around DAG (Direct Acyclic Graph) of plugins.
-Every user should feel as free as possible to use, modify, or replace components of the engine without much difficulty.
+Cruise is built around a modular DAG (Directed Acyclic Graph) of plugins, this means you can easily extend or replace any part of the engine without breaking your project.
+Want to swap your renderer from SDL to Vulkan?
+Just change a plugin.
+Need a pure ECS game instead of SceneTree?
+Just load the ECS plugin.
+Cruise gives you control, not constraints.

 Why this philosophy?
 Because I believe there are many excellent programmers out there, some far better than me, so I designed this engine in a way that ensures programmers won't feel constrained by my implementations.